 - Are University Residences co-ed?

-For traditional undergraduate students, Purdue has one women’s hall, two men’s halls and nine co-ed halls with students in separate living areas.
+For traditional undergraduate students, Purdue currently has one women’s hall, two men’s halls and thirteen co-ed residences with students in separate living areas.
+Beginning the fall of 2017, University Residences will have two women’s halls, two men’s halls and twelve co-ed residences with students in separate living areas.

 - When do the halls open and close for the year?